lastres/fizzbuzz/README.md

-Fizbuzz
+Fizzbuzz
 ========

-This is an implementation of a Fizzbuzz on top of a JSON API.
+This is an example implementation of a Fizzbuzz on top of a JSON API.

 It allows fetching individual numbers and also lists of them using pagination.